LADIES, WE'RE EXPLORING THE WORLD ON TWO WHEELS,

 What Kind Of Bikes Will We Be Riding?

-We've chosen 250cc dirt bikes so you don’t have to worry about their weight while learning new skills.
+A: We've chosen KLX 300 Dual Sport dirt bikes so you don’t have to worry about their weight while learning new skills.
 Whether you drop it, pick it up, trail ride, or navigate logs and sand, you’ll have the best bike for the job!

 What's The Average Age Of The Gal's Who Do This?